aryn-ai/sycamore/README.md

 [![Docs](https://readthedocs.org/projects/sycamore/badge/?version=stable)](https://sycamore.readthedocs.io/en/stable/?badge=stable)
 ![License](https://img.shields.io/github/license/aryn-ai/sycamore)

-Sycamore is an AI-powered document processing engine for ETL, RAG, LLM-based applications, and analytics on unstructured data.
+Sycamore is an open source, AI-powered document processing engine for ETL, RAG, LLM-based applications, and analytics on unstructured data.
 Sycamore can partition and enrich a wide range of document types including reports, presentations, transcripts, manuals, and more.
 It can analyze and chunk complex documents such as PDFs and images with embedded tables, figures, graphs, and other infographics.

-For processing PDFs, Sycamore leverages the [Aryn Partitioning Service](https://www.aryn.ai/?name=ArynPartitioningService_Intro), a serverless, GPU-powered API for segmenting and labeleing documents, doing OCR, extracting tables and images, and more.
+For processing PDFs, Sycamore leverages the [Aryn Partitioning Service](https://www.aryn.ai/post/announcing-the-aryn-partitioning-service), a serverless, GPU-powered API for segmenting and labeleing documents, doing OCR, extracting tables and images, and more.
 It levereages Aryn's state-of-the-art, [open source deep learning DETR AI model](https://huggingface.co/Aryn/deformable-detr-DocLayNet) trained on 80k+ enterprise documents, and it can lead to 6x more accurate data chunking and 2x improved recall on hybrid search or RAG when compared to alternate systems.
+You can [sign-up for free here](http://www.aryn.ai/get-started), or choose to run the Aryn Partitioner locally.

 The Aryn Partitioning Service takes PDFs and returns the partitioned output in JSON, and you can use Sycamore for additional data extraction, enrichment, transforms, cleaning, and loading into downstream databases.
 You can choose the LLMs to use with these transforms.

 Sycamore reliably loads your vector databases and hybrid search engines, including as OpenSearch, ElasticSearch, Pinecone, DuckDB and Weaviate, with higher quality data.